crossminer/CrossSim/README.md

 #### Output Format

-CROSSSim outputs a matrix of the similarity project.
-This matrix is represented as a list of files (one file for each project in the dataset).
-Each file contains the ranked list of similarity to each others projects in the dataset.
+CrossSim outputs a matrix of similarity scores.
+This matrix is stored in a set of files (one file for each project in the dataset).
+Each file contains the ranked list of similarity to all the other projects in the dataset.
 For example, the first few lines in the output file ```AKSW_RDFUnit.txt``` for the usage example above are:

 ```text